Yosemite National Park

 - Yosemite is one of the few places where you can see a rainbow even at night.

 - The Yosemite Valley serves as the base for seven major waterfalls.
-It also holds giant sequoia trees and four large meadow areas.
+It also holds giant sequoia trees that are estimated to be 3,000 years old and four large meadow areas.

 - Giant Sequoia trees are the biggest living things on the planet.

-- This valley has a total of four different campgrounds that are Upper Pines, Lower Pines, North Pines and Camp 4.
+- The valley has a total of four different campgrounds that are Upper Pines, Lower Pines, North Pines and Camp 4.

-- This park is also home to El Capitan which is the largest exposed granite monolith in the world.
+- The park is also home to El Capitan which is the largest exposed granite monolith in the world.

 Cite This Page

 You may cut-and-paste the below MLA and APA citation examples:

 Declan, Tobin. " Amazing Facts for Kids about Yosemite National Park ."
 Easy Science for Kids, Oct 2019.
 Web.
 17 Oct 2019. < https://easyscienceforkids.com/yosemite-national-park/ >.